 Mononucleosis, also known as “kissing disease”, is an infectious disease that most commonly occurs between 15 and 24 years of age.
-The Epstein-Barr virus (EBV) appears to be responsible but EBV infections are often asymptomatic while some individuals present with disease.
-It should be suspected in patients presenting with sore throat, fever, tonsillar enlargement, fatigue lymphadenopathy (swollen glands in the neck), pharyngeal inflammation, and palatal petechiae (tiny spots of bleeding on the palate).
+The Epstein-Barr virus (EBV) appears to be responsible but EBV infections are often asymptomatic while some individuals present with the disease.
+It should be suspected in patients presenting with a sore throat, fever, tonsillar enlargement, fatigue lymphadenopathy (swollen glands in the neck), pharyngeal inflammation, and palatal petechiae (tiny spots of bleeding on the palate).
 An antibody test is the best initial test for diagnosis with 71 to 80% accuracy.
 But it has a 25% false-negative rate in the first week of the illness.
 The illness is unlikely if the lymphocyte count (white cells) is less than 4000 mm3.
 The presence of antibodies confirms infection but the test is more costly and results take longer.
 Symptomatic relief is the mainstay of treatment because there is no specific medication that is effective.
 Rupture of the spleen is an uncommon complication and children are at the highest risk of airway obstruction which is the most common cause of hospitalization from this disease.

-To determine the appropriate management of the active individual with infectious mononucleosis, including the problem of diagnosis, determination of an enlarged spleen and the relationship of chronic fatigue syndrome, creates a risk of exercise at various points in the disease process.
+To determine the appropriate management of the active individual with infectious mononucleosis, including the problem of diagnosis, determination of an enlarged spleen, and the relationship of chronic fatigue syndrome, creates a risk of exercise at various points in the disease process.
 Clinical diagnosis of this disease is unreliable and estimates of spleen enlargement are fallible.
 As mentioned above, the main risks to the athlete are spontaneous rupture of the spleen, signaled by acute abdominal pain, and progression of chronic fatigue.
 A full recovery of athletic performance is usual within 2 to 3 months of conservative management.
 Long-term risks to the health of athletes are few.

 A total of 200 adolescents, 12-20 years old with acute EBV infection were assessed for possible baseline predictors of long-term chronic fatigue and followed prospectively.
 Six months after the infection, fatigue was significantly marked by the following associated symptoms; sensory sensitivity, pain severity, functional impairment, negative emotions (anxiety), and verbal memory (correct word recognition).
 Data are presented on 14 patients with chronic symptoms of disabling fatigue with serologic evidence of active EBV infection.